appbooster/appbooster-sdk-ios/README.md

 AppboosterDebugMode.usingShake = false // true by default
 ```

-And display the debug menu on your condition
+And display the debug menu on your condition.

 ```
 AppboosterDebugMode.showMenu(from: <yourViewController>) // by default is displayed from any view controller